m-r-s/fade/tutorials/BASIC_MATRIX.md

 Once you copied the speech and noise samples, generate the training and test stimuli:
 > fade mat1 corpus-generate
 Depending on the speed of your PC this can take a few minutes.
-The remaining time for the current generation process is indicated from time to time.

 Look at the size of the project now:
 > fade mat1